sailfish009/openstructure/modules/db/doc/db.rst

   :type indexer:        :class:`LinearIndexer`
   :type seqres_container: :class:`LinearCharacterContainer`
   :type atomseq_container: :class:`LinearCharacterContainer`
-  :type position_container: :class:`LinearPositionContainer`
+  :type position_container: :class:`LinearPositionContainer` or
+                            :class:`list` of :class:`LinearPositionContainer`

   :returns:             First element: :class:`list` of residue numbers that
                         relate each entry in the second element to the target sequence specified in  *aln*.
 The numbering scheme starts from one.
-Second Element: :class:`geom.Vec3List`
-                        with the according positions.
+Second Element: the according positions.
+                        :class:`ost.geom.Vec3List` if *position_container* was a
+                        :class:`LinearPositionContainer`, a list of
+                        :class:`ost.geom.Vec3List` if it was a :class:`list`.
   :rtype:               :class:`tuple`

   :raises:              :exc:`ost.Error` if requested data is not present in